CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/EKS-Setup.md

   - AmazonVPCFullAccess
   - CloudFormation-Admin-policy
   - EKS-Admin-policy

-where the last 2 policies are the ones you created above
+...where the last 2 policies are the ones you created above

 ### create IAM role
 AWSServiceRoleForAmazonEKS